r-lib/slider/cran-comments.md

 0 errors | 0 warnings | 0 notes

+## 0.1.1 Resubmission

+vctrs 0.2.3 is now on CRAN, so the gcc10 warning should no longer occur.

 ## 0.1.1 Submission

 Fixes a multiple declaration C issue uncovered by CRAN's check under gcc10.
 We